 When the car seat arrived, I was wondering if it would live up to our high expectations.
 (Spoiler alert: It did—and then some!)
 We unboxed everything, but to our delight and surprise there wasn’t really anything to assemble.
 The canopy was already on.
-The handle bar was attached.
+The carry handle was attached.
 The harness had already been threaded through and set to the smallest setting.
 (That’s where you’ll want it for bringing home a newbie from the hospital!)
-There was nothing for us do except learn how all of the features and parts worked.
+There was nothing for us do except learn how all of the safety features and parts worked.

-We wanted to make sure we carefully read every page because this car seat would be keeping our tiny passenger safe, and it can only do its job if it’s installed and used correctly.
+We wanted to make sure we carefully read every page because this car seat would be keeping our little one safe, and it can only do its job if it’s installed and used correctly.
 The manual seemed daunting—just based on thickness—but I quickly realized half of it was in Spanish.
 So it wasn’t as much information to take in as I initially thought.
 We went through each part to learn how it functioned, and we even disassembled (and then reassembled) the seat to get a firm grasp of how to remove the seat cover, which can be laundered but must air dry, and rethread the harness as baby grows.
 It was all straightforward thanks to the directions.
 A couple of the illustrations took a few minutes to decipher because they were close-ups, and we weren’t entirely sure what we were looking at.
 But we figured it out without any major issues.

 The part we had the most trouble with was attempting to rethread the crotch strap.
 There are two slots to size it to fit your babe, but the third option, which is also the smallest setting, involves threading the strap through both slots.
 That was trickier than we anticipated because the strap was so tight and secure, which isn’t exactly a bad thing.

-OK now, let’s get to the features!
-The PIPA has a five-point harness.
+OK now, let’s get to the safety features!
+The Nuna PIPA has a five-point harness.
 You will need to rethread the straps to adjust the size/fit for your baby as she grows, but the process is simple.
 Rethreading the shoulder straps was a breeze.
 As I said, the crotch strap took a little more effort, but we felt good knowing it wasn’t going anywhere once we got it in place.
 There’s also a single adjuster strap at the foot of the car seat, so you can tighten all of the straps evenly and with just one easy tug.
 We loved that!

-The handle is ergonomically designed, so it is comfortable to carry … well, as comfortable as a car seat can be to tote around.
+The carry handle is ergonomically designed, so it is comfortable to carry … well, as comfortable as a car seat can be to tote around.
 It also has three different positions.
 To adjust, you simply push in a button on either side where it attaches to the seat, and move the handle bar.
 You’ll know it’s in one of the three positions because it will lock in place.

 The UPF 50+ canopy is easy to attach and remove, though it requires two hands to do so.
 There is a mesh peekaboo window, which will come in handy when we use it as a travel system with our Nuna TAVO stroller.
 However, the window flap adheres using Velcro, which is noisier than the stroller peekaboo window, which uses magnets.
 I wish the car seat used magnets as well.

-When it comes to safety, the PIPA is impressive.
+When it comes to safety, the Nuna PIPA is impressive.
 It boasts side impact protection and a stability leg on the car seat base to minimize the force of a crash.
-The load-bearing leg is steel and it extends from the base to the floor of your car to reduce movement in the event of an accident.
+The load-bearing leg is steel and it extends from the PIPA base to the floor of your car to reduce movement in the event of an accident.

 Another winning feature: The LATCH install.
-With the LATCH guides, we had the car seat bas installed and ready to roll in a matter of seconds.
-You simply place the guides in your car to help click the base in place.
+With the LATCH guides, we had the car seat base installed and ready to roll in a matter of seconds.
+You simply place the guides in your car to help click the PIPA base in place.
 Once it’s attached correctly, it isn’t moving an inch.
 (Insert a huge sigh of relief from this first-time mama!)
-If you don’t have a LATCH system in your car, though most do, there is an option to use a seat belt lock-off system without the base.
-We tried this just to fully test out everything, and while it is secure it wasn’t quite as immovable as the LATCH system—so that’s what we’ll be relying on.
+If you don’t have a rigid LATCH system in your car, though most do, there is an option to use a vehicle seat belt lock-off system without the base.
+We tried this just to fully test out everything, and while it is secure it wasn’t quite as immovable as the rigid LATCH system—so that’s what we’ll be relying on.